 National Residue Survey Approach to Market for Chemical Analytical Testing Services

-The National Residue Survey (NRS) of the Department of Agriculture and Water Resources has released a Request for Tender (RFT) to procure the services of suitably qualified and experienced laboratories to provide chemical analytical testing services for a range of random monitoring and targeted testing residue programs.
-Laboratories interested in submitting a tender for this work should go to the AusTender website.
-The RFT closes at 2:00 pm, 7 November 2018.
+The National Residue Survey (NRS) of the Department of Agriculture, Fisheries and Forestry has released an Approach to Market (ATM) to procure the services of suitably qualified and experienced laboratories to provide chemical analytical testing services for a range of random monitoring and targeted testing residue programs.
+Laboratories interested in submitting a response to the ATM for this work should go to the AusTender website at: www.tenders.gov.au.
+The ATM closes at 2:00 pm, 6 November 2023.

-The current laboratory contracts will expire on 30 June 2019.
-Successful tenderers will be offered contracts for 2019-2022, with the possibility of extension up to 30 June 2024.
-The Department intends to enter into contracts with a number of laboratories, each to provide testing services for specified analytical testing programs.
+The current laboratory contracts will expire on 30 June 2024.
+Successful tenderers will be awarded panel membership (via a Deed of Standing Offer arrangement) and may be offered contracts under the panel arrangements throughout 2024-2027, with the possibility of an extension up to 30 June 2029.
+The Department intends to enter into Deeds of Standing Offer with a number of laboratories to potentially provide testing services for specified analytical testing programs.
 Further information about NRS testing programs can be found at Residue chemistry and laboratory performance and evaluation.

 The National Residue Survey (NRS) is a vital part of the Australian system for managing the risk of chemical residues and environmental contaminants in Australian animal and plant products.
 The NRS supports Australia’s primary producers and agricultural industries by confirming Australia’s status as a producer of clean food and facilitating access to domestic and export markets.

 The NRS was established by the Australian Government in the early 1960s following concerns about pesticide residues in exported meat.
 Since then, the NRS has expanded to test other animal and plant products for residues of pesticides and veterinary medicines, as well as for other contaminants.
 The NRS became an industry-funded activity in 1992.